 Funding of Government and Private Colleges:

-In private colleges, the operating cost, infrastructure maintenance, and practically everything are covered by the students’ tuition fee, they generally have high fee structures.
+In private colleges, the operating cost, infrastructure maintenance, and practically everything is covered by the student's tuition fee, they generally have high fee structures.

 When it comes to infrastructure, government colleges usually lose the race.
 With ill-equipped labs, badly maintained classrooms, lack of modern technology and amenities, government colleges don’t have much to offer in terms of infrastructure.
 With private colleges, the case is very different.
-Some private colleges provide state-of-the-art amenities, gym, swimming area, modern technology, well-maintained classrooms, up to date labs and libraries.
+Some private colleges provide state-of-the-art amenities, a gym, a swimming area, modern technology, well-maintained classrooms, up-to-date labs, and libraries.